 A PDF file on its own is not as secure as you may think.
 Despite the versatility of PDF (as a universal file format) that preserves the look and feel of your original document regardless of platform or device, without security settings on your PDF publication, there is no way to prevent malicious users from tampering the file and taking credit for your content.

-With File to PDF app, you can lock down your PDF content by setting a permissions password (also known as a master password) and restrict printing, editing and copying content in the PDF.
+With PDF Converter app, you can lock down your PDF content by setting a permissions password (also known as a master password) and restrict printing, editing and copying content in the PDF.
 Your intended recipients don’t need a password to open the document (unless a ‘Document Open Password’ or ‘User Password’ is enforced on that PDF).
 They do need this permissions password (master password) to change the restrictions you have set.

-To apply restrictions and set Permission password, right-click the file from which a PDF will be created and click ‘Convert/Save to PDF (Advanced)’ from the context menu in your Windows Explorer.
+To apply restrictions and set Permission password, right-click the file from which a PDF will be created and click ‘Convert to PDF (Advanced)’ from the context menu in your Windows Explorer.
 And click the ‘Security‘ button in the advanced mode panel (as shown below).

 The security panel option shows up and has two sections – Document Open and Permissions.